ncatlab/nlab-content/pages/6622.md

 $1w$.
 Later, when we will
 interpret the elements of $S'$ as arrows of a particular monoidal category $B$, we will call them _basic arrows_.
-The idea is that every arrow of the ''right'' kind in
+The idea is that every arrow of the "right" kind in
 $B$ (the kind considered in the coherence theorem) factors as the composition of such basic arrows (because $\otimes$ is a bifunctor).